phanumat/Documentation/architecture/index.rst

 Device Handler execution
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The SmartThings system determines what type of device you are using based on Device Handlers.
+The PEA HiVE system determines what type of device you are using based on Device Handlers.
 Once the Device Handler is selected, the incoming messages are parsed by that particular Device Handler.
-The input to the Device Handler is a set of device-specific messages, and the output of the Device Handler is normalized SmartThings Events.
+The input to the Device Handler is a set of device-specific messages, and the output of the Device Handler is normalized PEA HiVE Events.
-Note that one message can lead to many SmartThings Events.
+Note that one message can lead to many PEA HiVE Events.

 Subscription management
 ^^^^^^^^^^^^^^^^^^^^^^^

-When Events are created in the SmartThings platform, they don't inherently do anything besides publish that they've happened.
+When Events are created in the PEA HiVE platform, they don't inherently do anything besides publish that they've happened.
 Instead of Events triggering change, SmartApps are configured with subscriptions that listen for defined Events.
 The purpose of the subscription management layer is to match up Events that are triggered by the Device Handlers with the SmartApp that is using them.